The Pros and Cons of Starting a Virtual Call Center Business

 - If running the business from a home office, startup costs can be limited to the computer and telephone system you'll need to take and route calls.

-- Incoming calls can be a drain on resources for businesses with a high volume of incoming calls, so there always is a need for reliable call centers.
+- Incoming calls can be a drain on resources for businesses with a high volume of incoming calls, so there is always a need for reliable call centers.

 - If you are an outgoing person with excellent people skills, this is an opportunity to make a career out of talking to and helping others.